 Now remember your initial investment was the $7000.00 down payment, your time and effort of making the improvements, and any contractors you may have paid to do work you couldn’t or didn’t want to do yourself.
 If done wisely, economically and efficiently you can literally supercharge your wealth building and write your own check every two years, snowballing that money into bigger and bigger deals.

 3. Other creative ways

 You can rent out rooms in your existing home, Airbnb, or any other multitude of creative strategies to get you going.
-The key here is to start thinking outside of the box and use your living quarters as a cash-producing asset that will ultimately be a tool to set you down the road to financial freedom.
-The FHA loan is only one loan product you can use there are a variety of programs such as VA loans, first time home buyer loans, agricultural loans etc. Your focus should be wherever I live I should be getting paid to live there whether that is cash in the short term or in the longer don’t cheat yourself out of living for free.
+The key here is to start thinking outside of the box and use your living quarters as a cash-producing asset.
+This will ultimately be a tool to set you down the road to financial freedom.
+The FHA loan is only one loan product you can use.
+There are a variety of programs such as VA loans, first time home buyer loans, agricultural loans etc. Your focus should be wherever I live I should be getting paid to live there.
+Don’t cheat yourself out of living for free!